dresden-elektronik/deconz-rest-doc/rest/index.md

 ------------------------------------------------------
 ## Methods

-Ressources can be queried and modified with standard HTTP methods.
+Resources can be queried and modified with standard HTTP methods.
 Where GET, PUT, POST and DELETE are only a subset of all possible methods, they are by far the most used ones.

 <table class="table table-bordered">
 	<thead><tr><th>Method</th><th>Description</th></tr></thead>